camerongreen/alq/README.md

 * Ensure you have docker and docker-compose installed
 * Create an alq_db database with an alq user in mysql
+* Create a alq_civicrm_db database with the same user or another if you prefer
 * mkdir alq.test
 * cd !$
 * mkdir sql